-All courses open to both male and female students.
+All courses open to ALL students.

 Students who take a sequence of courses in a career and technical area will be better prepared for a specific field at the community college.
 Students earn college credits for the concurrent classes.
 Students interested in the following careers should consider the following courses: